ryo-furukawa-1122/Ultra-Analyzer/README.md

 # Ultra-Analyzer
 ## Overview
-Read acoustic pressure with different frequencies
+ultraAnalyzer.py reads vltage signals representinig acoustic pressures with different frequencies.
+This program also retrives the amplitude of acoustic pressure, and calculate the intensity.

 ## Usage
-Prepare csv files with name of the frequency (kHz) in the same directory e.g., 400.csv, 1000.csv, etc.
+Prepare csv files with name of the frequency (kHz) in the same directory e.g., 400.csv, 700.csv, etc. aquired with driveAndRecord.py in AP-Acquisition.